USTCwangbing/USTCwangbing.github.io/_pages/about.md

 3. On the structure of Ricci shrinkers, (in collabration with H.Z.
 Li and Y. Li), Journal of functional analysis 280 (2021), 108955.

-4.​​On the regular-convexity of Ricci shrinker limit spaces, (in collaboration with S.S.
+4. ​​On the regular-convexity of Ricci shrinker limit spaces, (in collaboration with S.S.
 Huang, Y Li),  Journal für die reine und angewandte Mathematik, 771 （2021)， 99-136.

-5.Collapsing geometry with Ricci curvature bounded below and Ricci flow smoothing, (in collabration with S.S.
+5. Collapsing geometry with Ricci curvature bounded below and Ricci flow smoothing, (in collabration with S.S.
 Huang and X.C.
 Rong), Symmetry, Integrability and Geometry: Methods and Applications(SIGMA) 16(2020), no 123.

-6.​​Heat Kernel on Ricci Shrinkers, (in collabration with Y. Li), Calculus of Variations and Partial Differential Equations, 59(2020), article number:194.
+6. ​​Heat Kernel on Ricci Shrinkers, (in collabration with Y. Li), Calculus of Variations and Partial Differential Equations, 59(2020), article number:194.

 7. Space of Ricci flows(II)---part B: weak compactness of the flows, (in collabration with X.X.Chen), Journal of Differential Geometry, 116(2020), 1-123.